Director’s Message: a Successful 2016, a Busy 2017

 We are looking forward to seeing many of you again in South Africa later this month, where the IGF will be hosting the INDABA 2017 Sustainability Round Tables.

 We have already begun planning the 2017 Annual General Meeting and are grateful to those who shared their opinions about how we can improve this valuable conference.
-You may view the results of the 2016 AGM survey here.

 We were pleased with the success of the 12th Annual General Meeting at UNCTAD’s Palais des Nation in October.
 Member engagement was very strong: 36 countries responded with requests for assessment and capacity-building services.
-Meeting reports produced by IISD Reporting Services, conference documents, photos and videos are available on a dedicated event page.

 Meanwhile, our Secretariat outreach work is accelerating: Liberia has formally become the IGF’s 56th member government and five other nations have requested membership packages.